How to remove malware and viruses from Mac

 1. Keep your Mac updated

-Select the main Apple menu > About This Mac > Software Update.
+Select the main Apple menu > System Settings > General > Software Update.

 2. Download software from trusted sources

 In an ideal world, if you only download software from the Apple App Store, you will probably never encounter malware.
 But if you have to download software from someplace else, make sure it's a trusted source.
 Think before you hit the download button.
 Try to avoid random links, junk emails, pop-up ads, and strange requests on social media.

 If you ever receive a phone call from a company — Apple or any other well-known service provider — telling you your Mac is infected, hang up!
 Apple never makes such calls concerning the malware.

 4. Install antivirus software

 Although our Macs come preloaded with XProtect (Apple's built-in antivirus tool), it doesn't provide on-demand scans and is limited in terms of its malware database.
 Why?
 Because Apple isn't a security company, after all.
 It's worth investing in some additional protection, especially since there are so many options to choose from.
 Just take your time and research first to find the software that works for you.

 Just in case, check this article about top 10 malware cleaners for Mac.

 I hope you've found these tips useful and your life now is free from Mac malware.
 And if you haven't caught one yet, you still shouldn't forget about the prevention techniques described in this article.